-SECTION 610.913.
-AIRCRAFT INSPECTION.
+SECTION 610.913 AIRCRAFT INSPECTION.
 The air medical services provider shall allow the Permit Officer or his/her designee to inspect, on an announced or unannounced basis, all aircraft used to provide air medical services.
 The inspections should be held, whenever possible, during normal business hours provided, however, that the inspection of an aircraft would be stopped should the aircraft be needed to respond to an emergency call.
-If, at any time during an inspection, an agency representative, officer, director or agent thereof knowingly makes a false, misleading or fraudulent statement or engages in fraudulent behavior, the Permit Officer may order the suspension or revocation of the ambulance permit as provided for in Section 610.501.
 The purpose of such inspections may include, but shall not be limited to, determining if: